jpikl/mmvv/docs/guide/faq.md

 `/ˌriː/` (like _"rewrite"_ but without the _"-write"_)

-Hovewer, I personally do not care and often just pronounce it simply _"rev"_.
+However, I personally do not care and often just pronounce it simply _"rev"_.

 ## Why not have a separate binary for each command?